 The house to keep them can be a mason jar with a lid so we can easily offgas the CO2.
 Also, for the water in the solution, we'll use de-chlorinated water so it won't kill off the bacteria we're harvesting.
 Warm water around our body temperature is best to keep the little ones happy.

 Finally, we need a food source for the microbes.
 For this, you can use salt, sugar or minerals.
 Sea salt will give the microbes the minerals whereas sugar will give them the carbohydrates.
 You can also add ceramic powder, rock powder, azomite to add some calcium & other minerals to it.
 Milk and kelp are also good food sources for these guys.

 The good bacteria we're cultivating

 Initially when we start our batch, there will be more than just one type of bacteria in it.
-However, when we keep our solution in the dark (as you'll see in the making steps next), the LAB will become the dominant specie–which it still is in many lab-generated EM.
+However, when we keep our solution in a dark place (as you'll see in the making steps next), the LAB will become the dominant specie–which it still is in many lab-generated EM.

 Enough of the theory & let's get our hands to the chopping next!

 Recipe #1: Only rice (~ 7 days, no electricity required)